gwastro/pycbc/docs/ahope/template_bank.rst

 When using the setup_tmpltbank_dax_generated sub-module the following additional options apply in the [ahope-templtbank] section.

 * tmpltbank-link-to-matchedfltr - OPTIONAL.
 If this is given ahope will attempt to ensure a one-to-one correspondence between template banks and matched-filter outputs.
 This may not work in all cases and should be considered an option to be used for comparing with ihope output.
+* tmpltbank-compatibility-mode - OPTIONAL.
+If this is given ahope will tile the template bank jobs in the same way as inspiral_hipe used to.
+This requires the link option above and that the template bank and matched-filtering jobs are reading the same amount of data in each job.

 The following options apply only when using setup_tmpltbank_dax_generated and not using lalapps_tmpltbank